miqdad-dev/claude-automation/scripts/game-dev/game-dev/README.md

-# PySnake

-This is a simple implementation of the classic Snake game in Python using the curses library.
+# Mini Hard Game Project: 2D Array Maze Game

+This is a simple command-line game where a player needs to navigate through a 2D maze from start point (S) to end point (E).
+The game uses Node.js for implementation.

+## What it does

+The game presents a randomly generated 2D maze where a player starts at position (S) and the goal is to reach the end (E).
+The player can move either up, down, left, or right.
+Walls are represented with `#` and open paths are represented with `.`.

-# How it works
+## How it works

-The game starts with a snake of size 1 at a random position on the board, and an apple at another random position.
-The player can move the snake around the board (up, down, left, right).
-If the snake eats an apple, it grows in size by 1, and a new apple appears at a random position.
-If the snake hits the wall or its own body, the game ends.
+The game uses a Depth-first search (DFS) algorithm to generate the maze.
+The player's position is tracked and updated after each move.
+The game ends when the player reaches the end point (E).

-# How to run
+## How to run

-You need Python 3 to run this game.
-The commands to run are:
+1. Clone the repository.
+2. Navigate to the root directory.
+3. Run `npm install` to install dependencies.
+4. Run `node game.js` to start the game.

+## Example Usage

+The game will display the current state of the maze after each move.
+Here is an example of the game: